Cedar Grove, Ontario: Little Rouge Valley Vine

 The Little Rouge Valley Vine, or "Great Vine", is the largest natural vine in the Ontario mixed forests.
 Situated next to the Little Rouge River in the heart of the valley, the "Great Vine" is over 30 cm in diameter at the base and is estimated to have runners which, together, stretch over 1 km.

 In 2009, botanists from the University of Toronto attempted to locate and study the magnificent specimen.
 However, they were purposefully misguided by a local native wielding a buck knife in order to protect the longevity and importance of the vine.
 Due to the local population's efforts to keep the vine secret, very few outsiders have ever witnessed its beauty.

 Rouge National Park

-While much of the city of Markham immediately west of Cedar Grove has become residential, the land immediately around Cedar Grove is still in agricultural use.
+While much of the city of Markham immediately west of Cedar Grove has become residential (as part of Box Grove, Ontario), the land immediately around Cedar Grove is still in agricultural use.
 In 2011 the Canadian Federal Government announced plans to create a national Rouge Park.
 The park will completely encompass the community of Cedar Grove.

 The Little Rouge River which flows through Cedar Grove is a tributary of the Rouge River, with water flowing south from the Oak Ridges Moraine to Lake Ontario.